 - 1 cup milk or cream

-Peel and quarter potatoes, place in COLD salted water.
+- Peel and quarter potatoes, place in a pot of cold salted water.

-Add potatoes (and garlic if using) and cook uncovered 15 minutes or until fork tender.
+- Add cloves of garlic (if using) & bring to a boil, cook uncovered 15 minutes or until fork-tender.
 Drain well.

-Add butter to the potatoes and begin mashing.
-Pour in milk a little at a time while using a potato masher to reach desired consistency.
+- Add butter to the potatoes and begin mashing.
+Pour in heated milk a little at a time while using a potato masher to reach desired consistency.

 - Season with salt and pepper.
 Serve hot.